Tips for Sunday School Teachers

 When the kids discovered that I didn't know them forwards and backwards, it

 totally drained their motivation to learn them.
-And this principle applies to
+This principle applies to

 the lessons as well.
 That doesn't mean you have to be able to answer every